 The CCFM vendors are almost all only direct-to-consumer businesses with a smidgen of side-door restaurant sales, although most of the chefs around town simply come to the market and buy what they need.
 From my experience as Deputy Director 2001-2011 this is because most of the vendors are not able to do delivery or even invoice sales because they are so small, so understaffed, or so far away.
 After all, this is a commodity-driven region that has mostly resisted building support for DTC farmers.
 And yes, the Deep South does seem to be even worse than most areas across the US.
 So even in good times, its pretty rough for these farmers and businesses to find resources or support to pivot or to do multiple types of channels.

 The market organization decided that walk up markets would not work for them for the duration of this emergency, for many reasons I am sure.
-I believe that each organization gets to decide exactly how they will handle this moment and so I won’t let my friends complain to me about these markets not being held as they were, especially not without offering good solutions for the market to be safe and for vendors to not lose money.
+I believe that each organization gets to decide exactly how they will handle this moment.
 Of course, this aligns with my long-held market TA response about which rules a new market should adopt: I answer (probably maddeningly) “use those rules that are understandable to your team, to your vendors, and to your shoppers and stakeholders.
 After all, you need to defend them and explain why you have them.”
 So the same thing goes for this moment too.
 And all of that market context around rules has to co-exist within the rules (if they exist) set by your local municipality, county, and/or state.
 As I’ve discussed elsewhere, for markets our usual go-to agency is agriculture, which in this case has been mostly unable to do much to help us, as this is not a food-borne virus.
 Instead, it’s been public health or disease control making the decisions, agencies which often have less awareness or fewer partnerships with open-air farmers markets and so less understanding of our protocols.

 So that’s number one.
 Do what is best for your organization and your vendors.
 Just be transparent with your shoppers and stakeholders exactly WHAT that decision is and HOW it was made.